achimdehnert/me2ai_mcp/README.md

 # ME2AI MCP - Enhanced Model Context Protocol Framework

 The ME2AI MCP package extends the official MCP (Model Context Protocol) package with enhanced functionality for building robust MCP servers with standardized patterns, tools, and utilities.
-Version 0.1.0 introduces powerful new capabilities for advanced agent-based systems, including collaborative agents, adaptive routing, and a dynamic tool marketplace.
+Version 0.1.2 introduces a scalable Vector Store service with multiple backend support (ChromaDB, FAISS, Qdrant, Pinecone), along with the database integrations (PostgreSQL and MySQL) and LangChain compatibility introduced in v0.1.1.

 ## Overview